Independent Study to prepare for workshop

 The Data

-• 🐭 transcriptomic data (single cell RNA-seq) from stemcells
+• 🐭 single cell RNA-seq from mouse stemcells

 Experimental design